sparksp/phills.me.uk/content/experience/programming/churchhill-systems.md

   [menu.main]
     parent = "programming"
 +++
-A summer job; developing and maintaining a few internal MS Access databases and some improvements to their website.
+A summer job where I developed and maintained a few internal MS Access databases, and some improvements to their website.